The Little Mermaid (franchise): The Little Mermaid TV series

 Disney's The Little Mermaid is an animated television series featuring the adventures of Ariel as a mermaid prior to the events of the first film.
 This series is the first Disney television series to be spun off from a major animated film.
 The Little Mermaid premiered in the fall of 1992 with the animated prime time special called "A Whale of a Tale", then moved to Saturday mornings.
 This series originally appeared on CBS, with an original run from 1992 to 1994.
 It was later shown in reruns on The Disney Channel and Toon Disney.
 Some of the episodes contain musical segments, featuring original songs written for the series.
 The opening theme to the show is a combination of the songs "Part of Your World", "Under the Sea" and "Kiss the Girl".

-Shorts featuring Sebastian
+Sebastian shorts

 A series of shorts starring Sebastian were aired as part of another Disney Saturday morning series for CBS, Marsupilami, which ran from 1993 to 1995.